tytso/xfstests-bld/README.md

 ## 5. Acceptance criteria

+(We modified our minimum acceptance criteria in Sprint 2 since we realized the amount of work needed to implement the build server and to enable the asynchronous communication between it and LTM)

 Minimum acceptance criteria:
 * Enhance the LTM to build a VM from a specific git commit ID.
 This is the first milestone and can be verified by checking that the build matches the kernel version from the provided commit.
+To achieve this goal, we need to implement a build server with the following basic behaviors:
+  - Lightweight Test Manager (LTM) can launch build server
+  - Build server builds kernel from commit id passed as command line argument
+  - Build server notifies LTM that it completed using web services api
+  - LTM (optionally) shuts down build server if not needed anymore

+Stretch goals:
 * Implement the up-to-date automated kernel testing feature.
 We can verify that this feature is completed if we are able to successfully receive automated testing reports every N minutes for the repository being watched.
 * Implement the bisection bug finding feature.
 We can verify that this feature is completed, if we are able to artificially introduce a bug in the kernel code and then identify the offending commit using git bisection testing.

-Stretch goals:
 * Provide a command-line interface for users to communicate with the LTM server and request a build of a specific git commit found on a particular git repository.
 * Run regression tests and send the report to the developer if new test failures are noted.
 * Run flaky tests and send the report to the developer if flaky test failures are noted.